sonata-nfv/tng-slice-mngr/README.md

 * tng-rep
 * tng-cat
 * tng-gtk-common
-* tng-gtk-sp (optional if you want to use "Emulation Mode", reffer to the wiki for further information).
+* tng-gtk-sp (optional "Emulation Mode" is used -> reffer to the wiki for further information).

 ### Installation
 Once the previous components are installed, please execute the DockerFile of this component and eveything will be setup inside the used Docker.